SimulationEverywhere-Models/Cadmium-Cell-DEVS-Modified-Hoya-Model/README.md

 This implementation adds several features which allow more real-world factors to be accounted for.
 See the Parameters section for more information.

 ## Compilation
-Note: A C++17 compliant compiler is required, along with the Cadmium library (available at: https://github.com/SimulationEverywhere/cadmium/tree/celldevs-json)
+Note: A C++17 compliant compiler is required, along with the Cadmium JSON library (available at: https://github.com/SimulationEverywhere/cadmium/tree/celldevs-json)
+- After setting up the repository, navigate to the "cadmium/" folder inside the reopsitory and switch to the "celldevs-json" branch

 Using the Terminal